On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

 \begin{definition} Consider a group action $\Gamma \curvearrowright X$.
 Let $\nu$ be a Borel probability measure on $X$.
 Given a Borel measure $\mu$ on $\Gamma$, we say that $\nu$ is \textbf{$\mu$-stationary} (with respect to the action) if

 \end{definition}

 It is easy to see that any invariant measure is stationary with respect to any probability measure on $\Gamma$, but the inverse is, of course, not true.
 Being a $\mu$-stationary measure is, evidently, a much weaker condition.
-Stationary measures exist in very general settings, unlike invariant ones, but they are no less important, as they are closely related to the Poisson boundaries and long-term behaviour of random walks on groups.
+Stationary measures exist in very general settings, unlike invariant ones, but they are no less important, as they are closely related to the structure of harmonic functions and Poisson boundaries, with applications to the long-term dynamics of random walks on groups.

-Our primary motivation stems from studying admissible random walks $(X_n)$ on lattices $\Gamma \subset PSU(1,1)$ with a finite first moment.
-We know (due to Furstenberg (\cite{furstenberg71}) and Kaimanovich (\cite{kaimanovich2000poisson})) that almost sure $(X_n)$ converges to the Gromov boundary.
-The respective pushforward of the resulting measure to $S^1$ via the identification $\partial \Gamma \simeq S^1$ yields a (unique) $\mu$-stationary measure with respect to the action of $\Gamma$, called the \textbf{hitting measure} of the random walk.
-A big open problem in measured group theory is to understand when hitting measures are singular or absolutely continuous with respect to the hitting measure.
+Given an admissible random walk $(X_n)$ on a non-elementary discrete subgroup $\Gamma \subset PSU(1,1)$ with a finite first moment, we know (due to Furstenberg (\cite{furstenberg71}) and Kaimanovich (\cite{kaimanovich2000poisson})) that $(X_n)$ converges to the Poisson boundary almost surely.
+The respective pushforward of the resulting measure to $S^1$ via the identification $\partial \Gamma \simeq S^1$ with the Gromov boundary yields a (unique) $\mu$-stationary measure $\nu_\mu$ with respect to the action of $\Gamma$, called the \textbf{hitting measure} of the random walk.
+A big open problem in measured group theory is to understand when hitting measures are singular or absolutely continuous with respect to the Lebesgue measure on $S^1$.
 In particular, recall the Kaimanovich-le Prince's singularity conjecture:

 \begin{conjecture}[\cite{kaimanovich2011matrix}] For every finite-range admissible random walk $(X_n)$ generated by a probability measure $\mu$ on a cocompact Fuchsian group $\Gamma$, the hitting measure $\nu_\mu$ is singular with respect to the Lebesgue measure on $S^1 \simeq \partial \Gamma$. \end{conjecture}